Demonstrations Are All You Need: Advancing Offensive Content Paraphrasing using In-Context Learning: Ethics Statement

 \section{Ethics Statement}

 We have to take great care with our collection of offensive content to protect privacy.
 We have to ensure judicious use of the collected data to protect the vulnerable against such speech.
 We recognize that our models cannot entirely eliminate offensive content from a given text.
 Additionally, we acknowledge that utilizing pretrained models may introduce biases in specific situations, as studies have revealed that pretrained models can be influenced by biases present in the data used for their initial training.
-We have to continue research on making sure that the LLM's do not hallucinate and end up injecting toxicity since we don't know what they have been trained on.

-There is a danger of this kind of technology being used in reverse, i.e., take harmless content and paraphrase to inject toxicity.
+We have to continue research on making sure that the LLMs do not hallucinate and end up injecting toxicity since we don't know what they have been trained on.
+There is a danger of this kind of technology being used in reverse, \emph{i.e.}, take harmless content and paraphrase to inject toxicity.
 We realize that ethics is an ongoing challenge.
 We are engaged with the Fairness, Accountability and Transparency community and are learning to address key ethics issues on an ongoing basis.